-Indicator Report - Overweight or Obese
+Health Indicator Report of Overweight or Obese

 Being overweight increases the risk of many chronic diseases, including heart disease, stroke, hypertension, type 2 diabetes, osteoarthritis, and some cancers.
 Obesity is the second leading cause of preventable death in the U.S.(1) Utahns have been gaining weight so rapidly that in 2013 almost two-thirds (60.6%) of all adults were overweight or obese (age-adjusted rate).
 The obesity epidemic among Utahns threatens to reverse the decades-long progress made in reducing death from chronic disease.

-Data SourcesUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health.
+Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health

 DefinitionThe proportion of persons age 18 years and older who have a body mass index (BMI) greater than or equal to 25.0 kg/m2 calculated from self-reported weight and height.